metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Brady's not a fan of holding the ball.
 If the deep options don't present themselves viably right away, expect a dump pass.
 Though Brady will hold every now and then, but it's clear he's not a fan of holding given his tendency to throw the ball away when absolutely forced.

 Washington's pass protection has been phenomenal, especially against blitzes.
 While the Buccaneers have gotten their fair share of hits on Heinecke, his offensive linemen have held up more often than not.

+Well, it's clear Tampa Bay needs a healthy Rob Gronkowski and Antonio Brown back in the worst possible way.
+Without the two of them and Mikes Evans blanketed in double coverage, things go from tolerable to wretched pretty quickly.